mattbrictson/rails-starter/README.md

 ## Rails

 1. Download and extract [the tarball of this repository][tarball]; this will be the start of your new Rails project.
+1. Globally replace `rails-starter` and `RailsStarter` with the desired name of your project.
+1. `cd` into the project and run `git init && git add . && git commit -m "init"` to initialize a git repository.
-2. `cd` into the project and install bundler: `gem install bundler`
+2. Install bundler: `gem install bundler`
 3. Run `rbenv rehash`.
 4. Run `bundle install --path .bundle/bundle`
 5. Once more, run `rbenv rehash`.
 6. Consider installing [this handy bash script][r].
-7. Globally replace `rails-starter` and `RailsStarter` with the desired name of your project.
+7. Run `cp config/secrets.example.yml config/secrets.yml` to make a local version of the secret settings.
-7. Run `rake secret` and use the resulting value to replace the one in `config/initializers/secret_token.rb`.
+7. Run `rake secret` and use the resulting value to replace the one in `config/secrets.yml`.
 8. Run `cp config/database.example.yml config/database.yml` to make a local version of the database config.
 8. Run `rake db:create` to initialize the database (make sure postgres is started first).
 9. Run `rake db:migrate`.